 “Lord how do you see the area of praise and worship being integrated into life on a daily basis?”

-Praise son which comes from your heart honors Me and releases My power and anointing to accomplish the impossible in life.
+Praise son which comes from your heart honours Me and releases My power and anointing to accomplish the impossible in life.
 Praise empowers you as it releases faith which I can move through to move mountains.
 Your praise is a weapon for peace and times of war.
 It restores peace and releases the captive.
 Praise sets your heart on fire by My Spirit, it leads and empowers you for service.
-Praise has been under estimated by so many of My people.
+Praise has been underestimated by so many of My people.
 They do not know nor understand its power.
 Praise is a thing of great significance as it fixes your eyes on Me to the exclusion of all else.
-Enter in son and praise Me for who I am, this will reveal My image to you and you will begin to see yourself in My image.
+Enter in son and praise Me for who I am, this will reveal My image to you, and you will begin to see yourself in My image.
 Praise sets the mind free to worship Me, to exalt My name.
 Praise is for a lifetime, something you do in response to what you see in Me.
 As My Spirit reveals My will and who I am so you shall praise Me and open your life to Me.
 Praise Me continually son for then your eyes shall always be fixed on Me.
 Rely on My Spirit to reveal truth to you, then you shall praise Me in spirit and truth.
 Mighty are My people as they praise Me and open their hearts in worship for then I move sovereignly among My people and set them free, empowering their lives for service.
 Worship has not been taught many times and is lacking in My body.

 To honour God is the highest call on a Christian’s life.
 We are to love the Lord with all of our heart, soul and strength.
 Everything within us is to be dedicated to honouring the Lord our God.
 Today He is our Father and must be honoured as such.
 This is to be a lifestyle for us, something we do naturally every day.